dustinmyers/trello-clone/README.md

 ####
 If you don't know what trello is, now is a really good time to go to trello.com, sign up for a fee account, and play around with it.
 We are building a simplified version of trello, so it will help to be a little familiar with how it works.

 For our app though, we just want a login page, and a home page where we will have the trello style boards and lists.
 So, first let's build a login page.
 You can style this however you want.
 The only requirements are for you to have a place for the user to type in their username, and then a button that will log them in.
 Don't worry about having a password field.
 We will only require a username.
-For now, don't worry about running the login function all the way to the server.
-We will get to that part of the process when we learn about databases next.
-Instead, capture the username in your controller, and then simply route the user to the lists page.
+In the login process, run a function in your controller that passes the username to your service, then make a request from the service to your server.
+In your server, console.log the request that came in and return a string with a success message.
+Finally, route the user to the lists page.

 Finally, try to make this page look really nice.
 Remember, design really counts when it comes to the job hunt!

 ####
 In order for your user to log in with their username, you will need an `input` element in your html that is bound to the $scope object with the ngModel directive.
 You can wrap the `input` tag in an html `form` tag to give you the ability to use ng-submit, which will let you user hit enter to login.
 You will still need to include the button, as some people will click the button to log in as well.
-Inside your authCtrl, you will need a login function on the $scope object that, for now, will capture the username, then route the user to the `list` state.
+Inside your authCtrl, you will need a login function on the $scope object that hits some endpoint on your server, sending the users username.
+In your server, console.log the reqquest body, and make sure it is going through.
+Then return some string that says that the login was a success.

 ####
 Your code may look something like this: